HCPS-OTIS/tools/templates/windows.md

 ## motherboard

 Device will not turn on
 Device will not power on/screen stays black.
+LED is lit.
+Reseated internal connections.
+Device will not power on/screen stays black.
+LED will not light.
 Reseated internal connections.

 Device blue screens, crashes during memory test
 Device randomly blue screens, then when you start it back up, it launches the memory test, but always hangs at about 50% completion or crashes again during that test.
 I have swapped in known good ram and that fixed the issue.
 Trying this ram in a different machine yields the same crashes.